 With a focus on wine

-In parallel, Ktima Gerovassiliou is a founding member of “Wines of North Greece” and an active participant in the activities of “Wine Roads of Northern Greece”.
+In parallel, Ktima Gerovassiliou is a founding member of “Winemakers of North Greece” and an active participant in the activities of “Wine Roads of North Greece”.
 This is an innovative tourist and cultural program developed through the joint action of Northern Greek wine producers.

 With a focus on the museum

 The Wine Museum has made it possible for the estate to present to people its philosophy in the best possible way: wine is a multi-dimensional product.
 Its cultural dimension starts from the way the vine is cultivated and continues to the way in which it is consumed at the table.
 Thus, invited speakers from various fields come to the museum to speak about subjects which often have no relation to wine, but rather to theater, history, poetry, the sciences and many other topics.